 Few weeks ago, Swiss police fired tear gas and water cannons at Cameroonian protesters who clashed with security at the hotel where dozens of Biya's personal security agents and federal police stayed on guard in- and outside.

 The protesters were asking Biya to return to Cameroon and face the problems faced he caused in the country.
-They were focusing on the political upheavals ranging from the imprisonment of militants if the Cameroon Renaissance Movement party of opposition leader, Maurice Kamto, and the Anglophone Crisis.
+They were focusing on the political upheavals ranging from the imprisonment of activists if the Cameroon Renaissance Movement party of opposition leader, Maurice Kamto, and the Anglophone Crisis.